 - g.
 Blank Walls: Blank walls (void of windows) shall be prohibited at frontages. - h.
-Partially exposed basement stories shall be designed as part of the facade above. - i.
 Primary Materials: A maximum of two primary materials shall be used on a facade.
 A primary material is one that occupies one-third or more of the facade (excluding windows) for 3-story buildings or one-fourth or more of the Primary Facade (excluding windows) for 4-story and taller buildings.
 A maximum of one primary material shall be used for 2-story buildings.
-Greater than two primary materials may be used only if consistent with the historical style. - j.
-Void for Primary Facades: The percentage of void area (windows and other openings) for primary facades (those facing frontages) shall be consistent with the architectural style. - k.
+Greater than two primary materials may be used only if consistent with the historical style. - i.
+Void for Primary Facades: The percentage of void area (windows and other openings) for primary facades (those facing frontages) shall be consistent with the architectural style. - j.
 Consistency with Historical Style: Facade organization shall be consistent with the historic style.

-(6) Entries
+(5) Entries